jabyrd3/starfish/README.md

 # starfish

-Opinionated nodejs application boilerplate with express, posgres and angular.
+Opinionated nodejs application boilerplate with express, postgres and angular.